- College Code:

 In-School TrainingConestoga College provides the in-school training portion for a variety of skilled trades.
 You will be released from work to attend trade school either in a block or a one-day-a-week format, depending on the trade and delivery options.

-Tuition & FeesThis program is funded by the Government of Ontario.
+Tuition & FeesThis program is funded by Employment and Social Development Canada.

 Graduate OpportunitiesGraduates may choose to pursue an apprenticeship in the welding or metal fabricating industries.